 The total costs of the entire process varies per person.
 The total costs can consist of a number of things:

-- C0urse or training in Dutch and possibly English at the correct level.
+- Dutch and/or English course at the correct level.

 - Costs for having documents certified and/or translated;